Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 We can see that the relation is not *quite* linear, the line of best fit (an ordinary least squares regression line) captures the linear relation between these two variables, and how the points should be scattered.

-This means that the fatality rate is affected by some other factors, like the quality of health care, country's GDP (Gross domestic product).
+The points are not spread near the line, so the relation is not linear, which means that the fatality rate is affected by some other factors, like the quality of health care, country's GDP (Gross domestic product).

 From this chart, we can notice the following observations: